-The casuistry object of study includes 160 healthy children: 73 male and 87 female, distributed by sex and age from 0.5 to 20 years.
-The left hand radiographs were provided by the Andrea Prader Center, for their evaluation with our methods.
-It was endorsed and supported by the Government of Aragon (Spain) (6).
-It was also supported by the Endocrinology Unit of the Miguel Servet Hospital in Zaragoza and authorized by the Research Committee.
-In addition, a consent document was signed by the parents of children.
+The casuistry object of study includes 160 healthy children: 73 men and 87 women, distributed by sex and years from 0.5 to 20 years.
+The left hand radiographs were provided, for their evaluation with our methods, by the Andrea Prader Center.
+Endorsed and supported by the Government of Aragon (Spain) (4).
+It was also promoted by the Endocrinology Unit of the Miguel Servet Hospital in Zaragoza and authorized by the Research Committee, as well as the consent signed by the parents of children.

 The children were carved and x-rayed in their left hand on each date of their birthday, being distributed by study groups.
-In a previous publication (1-3) we provided the table of the casuistry, the figures of the radiographs with the measurements used to obtain the Ebrí ossifying indexes and the EO, and the equations to obtain the prediction of adult height (PTA).
-These indexes are the result of the sum of the maximum diameters of the nuclei of each region studied, measured in mm.
-The measurements can be made on the physical radiography with a nonius, as was done by the authors, or on digital radiography with the digital mouse (left hand Rx in dorsopalmar projection) downloaded from the Sanitary Intranet Network.

-For the current statistical work, the statistical software package "Statistix" has been used, as well as the Excel program.
+The table of the casuistry, the figures of the radiographs from which the measurements have been obtained to obtain the Ebrí ossificative indices and from them make the EO, as well as the equations to obtain the prediction of adult height (PTA) were offered in publication previous (3).
+For the current statistical work, the statistical package "Statistix" has been used, as well as the Excel program.